West coast USA road trip itinerary

 Itinerary West Coast USA road trip

 This itinerary shows you the best parts of West Coast USA in just over three weeks.
-You’re road tripping through the states of California, Arizona, Utah, and Nevada.
+You’ll be exploring the states of California, Arizona, Utah, and Nevada.

 Day 0: arriving in Los Angeles

 Los Angeles is the perfect place to start your Southwest USA road trip.
-Daily a lot of flights (from all over the world) arrive at LAX.
+LAX, the main airport, is a huge international airport with many connections.
 Depending on your arrival time, you can pick up your rental car and drive to one of the suburbs of Los Angeles in the western direction.

 We stayed in Norwalk, a safe area with lots of affordable hotels.
 Plenty of Walmarts to buy the stuff you need for a road trip (for example a cooler or a map).